ejgallego/coq-lsp/README.md

 in Human-Computer-Interaction, Machine Learning, and Software Engineering willing to interact with Coq.

-Ẁith this goal, `coq-lsp` extends and will eventually replace `coq-serapi`, which has been used by many to that purpose.
+Towards this goal, `coq-lsp` extends and will eventually replace `coq-serapi`, which has been used by many to that purpose.

 ## Planned features